yaal-coop/canaille/doc/index.rst

 **Canaille** is a French word meaning *rascal*.
 It is roughly pronounced **Can I?**, as in *Can I access your data?* Canaille is a lightweight identity and authorization management software.
 It aims to be very light, simple to install and simple to maintain.
+It is **self-hosted** and **free and open source**: your users' identity data stays on your own infrastructure, and every feature lives in the MIT-licensed core — no paywalled edition, no proprietary add-on.

 Its main features are :

 .. grid:: 1 1 2 3
     :gutter: 2